Visiting Copenhagen in the wintertime means you don’t get to sit at Nyhavn and drink beer. But there’s plenty of other things to do.

 The great palmhouse was a very impressive construction when it was finished in 1874.

 Inside are kept plants that cannot survive in the colder, ever changing Danish climate.
 In the largest room in the palmhouse it’s hot and damp – as you can see on my lens.

 When you get inside, you have to take the stairs around the top.
 It might not be that fun if you are afraid of heights, but for everyone else it’s a great place for pictures.

 In the Palmhouse and out in the garden you’ll see small yellow signs.
 These mean the plant is poisonous!
 Be careful if you have kids who will put everything in their mouths…

 Next to large main room, there are several side houses with different climates and plants from all over the world – also from your country.
 Remember to see the Amorphophallus Titanum, a huge rare penis-flower that only blooms every decade.
 You might also see small frogs or butterflies.

+The garden is protected by law.
 The garden is quite large with small ponds and secret places.The large number of statues is also thanks to aforementioned I.C.
 Jacobsen.
 (They are actually all over Copenhagen)